byui-cse/itm300-course/source/module-07/project-lab.md

 We can enhance our API Gateway endpoint by integrating an authorizer.
 By linking our Cognito service to the endpoint, we can verify that each request includes a valid token.
 The gateway will verify this token before executing the code, providing an added layer of security.

-* Left hand side of the API Gateway
+* On the left hand side of the API Gateway choose **Authorizers**
 * Name: AdminServiceRequestAuthorizer
+* Create Authorizer
 * Cognito
 * Choose VehicleApp
 * Token Source: Authorization

 ## Create a Get Method

-* Create Method
+* Create a Get Method under admin-service-requests
 * Get
 * Lambda Proxy: turn on
 * lambda: adminGetServiceRequest

-Authorization: AdminServiceRequestAuthorizer
+* Method request settings -> Authorization: AdminServiceRequestAuthorizer

 * Create resource / {id}
 * check CORS